ArhamisGC/Weather-App/README.md

 - OpenWeatherMap API for fetching real-time weather data.

 ## 🌐 Use it Online
-You use it directly in your browser by visiting the following URL:
+You can use it directly in your browser by visiting the following URL:

 [Weather App](https://arhamisgc.github.io/Weather-App/)